nim-appkit/omnilog/README.md

-# nimlog
+# omnilog

-Nimlog is an advanced logging library for the [Nim language](http://nim-lang.org).
+Omnilog is an advanced logging library for the [Nim language](http://nim-lang.org).

 It supports *plain text* and **structured** logging with *multiple*, pluggable **writers** which can be **seperately filtered and formatted**.